cswuyg/diytool/general_doc_html_from_txt/ReadMe.md

-This project release gtml DOC from txt file.
+This project release html DOC from txt file.
 Feel the power of plain text.